ArtS/arts.github.com/_posts/2020-08-25-dot-net-framework-or-dot-net-core-which-one-to-chose-for-web-development.md

 developers migrated to .NET Core, so you'll find ample online presence in discussion forums such as [/r/dotnet][3] and [forums.asp.net][4].

-While you can use same programming languages (C#, F#, VB.NET) with both .NET Framework and .NET Core, the way projects are structured, system & SDK library names and APIs are quite different, so there's definitely going to some learning curve whichever way you go.
+While you can use same programming languages (C#, F#, VB.NET (_limited support_)) with both .NET Framework and .NET Core, the way projects are structured, system & SDK library names and APIs are quite different, so there's definitely going to some learning curve whichever way you go.
 If you start with .NET Core there's always a chance you'll get asked to look into a legacy .NET Framework web app at work, but don't be afraid -- while they are different in a lot of ways, you'll still have a bit of a head start when it comes to C#, CLR and .NET as a platform.

+_One of my awesome readers pointed out that complete VB.Net support is lacking in the current .NET Core (3.1).
+Seems like you can only target Console apps and Class Libraries if you're using VB.
+Full support is planned for .NET 5.
+See this blog post for more details: [Visual Basic support planned for .NET 5.0][9]_

 ## Future
 Microsoft stopped actively developing __.NET Framework__, and will only be releasing maintenance and